FB P-64: Design details

-This pistol has a harsh recoil caused by its relatively small size coupled with the potent 9×18mm Makarov round, although Wolff Gunsprings produces a 22 lb recoil spring that will greatly reduce the recoil when compared to the original recoil spring.

 Despite its similarity to the Walther PP, the P-64 is an original design, holding a Polish patent, number 54822.
 The patent applies to the unique disconnector (an elongated plate sliding vertically inside the pistol's frame) which provides an internal safety, decocks the hammer when the safety is engaged, interrupts the weapon's cycle after every shot fired, and allows the weapon to be reloaded with the safety on.

 Due to its similarities with the Walther PPK, it is sometimes mistakenly referred to as a "PPK clone".

 It is also commonly referred to as a "Polish Makarov", although the P-64 is not a Makarov, and its only similarities with the Makarov PM are the blowback action, 9x18 "Makarov" chambering, and method of takedown.

 For importation into the US, target grips are put on the pistol so it will qualify as a "Sporting Pistol" per ATF regulations, although it is very rare for a P-64 to be sold with the target grips as the original grips are usually replaced by the importers when they arrive at the US warehouse.

 Many examples imported into the US have very prominent import markings, and any P-64 without import markings or with inconspicuous import markings will earn a premium in the marketplace.

 The pistol is designed to use steel case ammunition, although brass cased ammunition will function properly as well.

-After-market grips and grip sleeves are available, and may help reduce perceived recoil.